China–Pakistan relations: 1962–present: "all-weather" diplomatic relations

 On 22 May 2013, Chinese Premier Li Keqiang's airplane was escorted by six JF-17 Thunder jets, jointly developed by the two countries, as it entered Pakistani airspace.
 The premier was also received by both Pakistani president and prime minister upon his arrival at the airport.
 On 20 April 2015, Chinese leader and Communist Party General Secretary Xi Jinping visited Pakistan as his first foreign visit of the year, also the first by a paramount leader in 9 years.
 Before his arrival, he published an article praising the friendship on Pakistani newspapers like Daily Jang.
 The Chinese leader compared visiting Pakistan with visiting his brother's home.
 Like previous visit by Premier Li, the airplane was escorted by 8 JF-17 Thunder jets.
 Xi was given a grand welcome upon his arrival at Noor Khan airbase, a 21-gun salute and guard of honour was presented to him.
+During the visit, the two countries establish an "all-weather strategic cooperative partnership."

 When I was young, I heard many touching stories about Pakistan and the friendship between our two countries.
 To name just a few, I learned that the Pakistani people were working hard to build their beautiful country, and that Pakistan opened an air corridor for China to reach out to the world and supported China in restoring its lawful seat in the United Nations.
 The stories have left me with a deep impression.
 I look forward to my upcoming state visit to Pakistan.